 “Interactive Simulation: Human Motion in Microgravity” shows how an astronaut can use the law of conservation of angular momentum to self-rotate her body in microgravity.
 The idea for this research-based 3D visualization came from the MIT Department of Aeronautics and Astronautics.
 We collaborated with Prof. Dava Newman on the pedagogy and conceptual design; with Prof. Leia Stirling on the mathematics of self-rotation; and with physicist Dr. Analia Barrantes of MIT's Experimental Study Group on the physics concepts.
-The astronaut wears the new Bio-Suit spacesuit, which has been developed at MIT.
-This interactive simulation was incorporated in 16.00x "Introduction to Aerospace Engineering: Astronautics and Human Spaceflight" and is available on MITx.
+The astronaut wears the new Bio-Suit spacesuit, developed by Prof. Newman's research group.
+This interactive simulation was incorporated in 16.00x "Introduction to Aerospace Engineering: Astronautics and Human Spaceflight" and is available online.

 We created, rigged, and animated the 3D astronaut model in Maya and texture-mapped it in Mudbox and Maya; then built the user interface and interactions in Unity.
 The interactive simulation went through many an iteration, including one with a full 3D model of the International Space Station, shown below.
 The final version for 16.00x includes only the astronaut and a clean user interface.